 This was better than a London swimming pool!
 The sea bed was a forest of waving plants and while the sensation of swimming underwater, the movement of the waves and the unexpected (to me) noise of breathing through a bubble-emitting mouthpiece did take some getting used to, it was an incredible experience, particularly spotting turtles, crabs and brightly-coloured fish in their natural habitat.

-There was more diving planned for the smaller island Little Cayman, but we had more to see on Grand Cayman first: the Queen Elizabeth Botanic Park and the Blue Iguana recovery programme on the middle of the island, set up to save the native iguana from extinction and where we saw iguanas turn blue with happiness once they were fed; a night-time swim with luminescent sea creatures (and a couple of jellyfish, ouch) and a rather surreal visit to the 80-strong classic car collection of Norwegian shipping magnate Andreas Ugland where Ferraris mingled alongside Elton John’s Rolls-Royce and even the Batmobile from the 1950s TV series.
+There was more diving planned for the smaller island Little Cayman, but we had more to see on Grand Cayman first: the Queen Elizabeth Botanic Park and the Blue Iguana recovery programme on the middle of the island, set up to save the native iguana from extinction and where we saw iguanas turn blue with happiness once they were fed; a night-time swim with luminescent sea creatures (and a couple of jellyfish, ouch) and a rather surreal visit to the Cayman Motor Museum and its 80-strong classic car collection of Norwegian shipping magnate Andreas Ugland where Ferraris mingled alongside Elton John’s Rolls-Royce and even the Batmobile from the 1950s TV series.